Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 - On the client-side, the client identifier parameter is the identifier assigned to the client.
   - _The exception to this is when a client is disconnected before its connection is approved._

-### Connection Notification Manager Example
+### Connection notification manager example

 Below is one example of how you can provide client connect and disconnect notifications to any type of NetworkBehaviour or MonoBehaviour derived component.

 :::important
 The `ConnectionNotificationManager` example below should only be attached to the same GameObject as `NetworkManager` to assure it persists as long as the `NetworkManager.Singleton` instance.